nadappumahesh/nadappu/wp-content/plugins/bulk-delete/readme.txt

 This Readme file was generated using <a href = 'http://sudarmuthu.com/wordpress/wp-readme'>wp-readme</a>, which generates readme files for WordPress Plugins.
 == Changelog ==

+= 2017-07-06 - v5.5.6 - (Dev time: 1 hour) =

+- New Features
+	- Ability to delete users who have empty value in a user meta field.

+- Enhancements
+	- Added custom taxonomies in System Info.

 = 2017-01-28 - v5.5.5 - (Dev time: 1 hour) =